-Our clinics are open and we are committed to providing medical imaging services to you
+Our clinics are open and we are committed to providing medical imaging services to our patients and referrers

-The safety of our patients and staff is paramount during the COVID-19 pandemic.
+The safety of our patients and staff is paramount as we enter a second wave of COVID restrictions in South Australia.
 All guidelines issued by the Australian Department of Health for healthcare environments are being adhered to.
 This includes implementing additional preventative measures as well as policies and operating procedures to treat patients who have, or are suspected to have COVID-19.
 We are currently performing screening checks at the time of booking and triaging patients to the appropriate site based on risk profile.
 Selected clinics have been setup to cater to the at risk group including PPE, minimizing time in clinic and separate pre scan waiting.

 For any other questions or concerns please email the below address, or to make a booking please phone 1800 375 663.